Regis MedicalRegis MedicalRegis MedicalRegis Medical

 What is Menstrual Pain?

-Menstrual pain, or dysmenorrhea, refers to painful muscle cramps that are generally felt in the tummy that can spread to the back and thighs.
-The severity and frequency of the pain can vary, sometimes coming in the form of intense spasms or as a dull but constant pain.
-Menstrual pain may not happen during every period.
-It can sometimes happen right before your period as well.
+Menstrual pain, or dysmenorrhoea, refers to painful muscle cramps that are generally felt in the lower abdomen and can spread to the lower back and thighs.
+The severity and frequency of the pain varies between women and between cycles.
+It may come in the form of intense spasms or as a dull, constant ache.
+Menstrual pain typically begins just before or at the start of your period and usually lasts one to three days.

 treat and relieve menstrual pain at regis medical